itk-dev/sctannagade/sites/all/modules/contact_forms/README.txt

 Upgrading
 ---------
-If you are upgrading from an older version of Contact Lists Disable and uninstall the old version then delete the contact_list folder before you upload and enable the new version.
+If you are upgrading from an older version of Contact Forms Disable and uninstall the old version then delete the contact_list folder before you upload and enable the new version.